leondgarse/Atom_notebook/2017/08-20_TensorFlow.md

   import tensorflow as tf
   sess = tf.InteractiveSession()

+  We will also use tf.Session rather than tf.InteractiveSession.
+This better separates the process of creating the graph (model specification) and the process of evaluating the graph (model fitting).
+It generally makes for cleaner code.
+The tf.Session is created within a with block so that it is automatically destroyed once the block is exited.
   ===
   To do efficient numerical computing in Python, we typically use libraries like NumPy that do expensive operations such as matrix multiplication outside Python, using highly efficient code implemented in another language.
 Unfortunately, there can still be a lot of overhead from switching back to Python every operation.
 This overhead is especially bad if you want to run computations on GPUs or in a distributed manner, where there can be a high cost to transferring data.